 For me, I don’t really like warm tones as much — I like things to feel really fresh and airy and light, and cool tones just do this better.
 But I do need warmth and I do like wood and brass/gold so I’ll add that into the palette:

 That looks WAYYY warmer and more inviting, but still fresh.
-Let me be clear: I’m not a brown person, literally and figuratively.
-I’m just not attracted to the color ever, but give me some walnut wood and some carmel or cognac worn leather and some brass, then I’m VERY happy, and those are all very warm tones.
+Let me be clear: I’m not a browns are never my go-to.
+I’m just not attracted to the color ever, but give me some walnut wood and some caramel or cognac worn leather and some brass, then I’m VERY happy, and those are all very warm tones.

 For shoots, when things are all clean, organized, and put away, I bring out the hot pink/red:

 A good rule of thumb is that the more color = the more contrast = the busier it gets.
-The easiest way to combat this is to start with a neutral paint color (here it’s Benjamin Moore “November Rain,” but now it’s white in my new house), add your main color (indigo) in the larger pieces of furniture, and keep the accent color to the accessories.
+The easiest way to combat this is to start with a neutral paint color, add your main color (indigo for me) in the larger pieces of furniture, and keep the accent color to the accessories.

 Below are houses I’ve designed and styled so you can see this more in practice.